Click to order Yakuza 0 PS4 from ozgameshop.com

 An open-world action-RPG where you stalk ludicrously dangerous dinobots and harvest their innards for precious loot – that's essentially what Horizon Zero Dawn is and, of course, the formula works.
 The icing on the top is Guerrilla Games including a grounded and likeable heroine, a slew of creative weaponry and visuals that consistently put jaws on floors.

 Over the course of many centuries, decimated tribes of humanity have clawed their way back to some semblance of civilization, and learning the history of this world and the nature of the aforementioned megafauna machines is a gripping adventure.
 Finding out how the robo-pooch got this screwed requires many hours of exploration, levelling and sifting through the old-world tech that litters the corpse of this world.
 Indeed, Horizon Zero Dawn itself feels like you’re digging through the bytes of gaming's greatest mechanics, too – stealth and platforming harken from the Assassin's Creed series, while the hunt-loot-and-craft shenanigans are reminiscent of Far Cry.
 It may crib from the genre's greats, but the moment-to-moment action HZD stylishly weaves feels fresh, frenetic and often superior to the source of influence.
+Become a great a hunter and archer with Aloy when you play the game Horizon Zero Dawn!

 Click for Horizon Zero Dawn PS4 from ozgameshop.com